ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 {% image_custom image="/assets/img/pages/essence/images-for-variations.png" width="100" %}

-For further information on the exact visualization of addtional content, consult the design team.
+For further information on the exact visualization of additional content, consult the design team.